perticascatalin/Learning/DPML/mcsp.md

 ## 4. Modelling Musical Patterns through Constraint Programming

 My starting point for modelling musical patterns using constraint programming are the ideas presented in [M1] and [M2].
 This section showcases these ideas and makes further progress in formalizing the discovered problems as constraint satisfaction problems.[M1] showcases 2 applications of constraint programming in music, which I detail in sections 4.1 and 4.2.
 The 2 problems are solved by declaring variables and constraints using graphical interfaces linked to a lisp solver and the open music visual programming environment.

 The same problems are showcased in [M2] as problems 8 and 9 in the *(2.3) Melodies* section.
 Additionally, [M2] presents some applications to musical harmony: problems 1,2 & 3 in the *(2.1) Harmony* section.
-I detail and analyze these problems in sections 4.3, 4.4 and 4.5.

-Based on these related studies,I make my own attempt at modelling a rock song harmonization as a CSP in section 4.6 (**TODO 2: Should Change because you don't say nothing**).
+I detail, analyze and start formalizing these problems in sections 4.3, 4.4 and 4.5.
+Based on these related studies, I also make my own attempt at modelling a pop song harmonization & improvisation as a CSP in section 4.6.

 ### 4.1 All Interval Series